bibekrj/bibekrj/README.md

 # 💫 About Me:
 Hi!
 I am Bibek.
-I am a Graduate Research Assistant and Student Software Development Lead at @wrightedu. <br>I am currently working on Graph Neural Networks and Adversarial Machine Learning, and Discord Bot sometimes. <br>Python is my choice of weaponry.
+I am a Graduate Research Assistant and Student Software Development Lead at Wright State University, Dayton, Ohio. <br>I am currently working on Graph Neural Networks and Adversarial Machine Learning, and Discord Bot sometimes. <br>Python is my choice of weaponry.
 I also do JS, Java, and C# if forced to :P<br>

 ## 🌐 Socials: